dd9jn/rfc4880bis/rfc4880bis.md

       certifications, but few differentiate between the types.

 0x16
-  :   Attestion Key Signature.
+  :   Attested Key Signature.
 This signature is issued by the primary
       key over itself and its user ID (or user attribute).
 It MUST contain an "Attested Certifications" subpacket and a "Signature Creation Time" subpacket.
 This type of key signature does not